cloudfoundry-community/swift-buildpack/README.md

 ### libdispatch

-Previous versions of this buildpack provided the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) binaries for the Swift development builds **prior** to 2016-08-23.
+Previous versions of this buildpack provided the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) binaries for Swift development builds **prior** to 2016-08-23.
 However, current and future versions of this buildpack will **not** provide those binaries.
 Users should upgrade their applications to Swift 3.0, which already includes the libdispatch binaries.

 ### Debugging